Wisemonk Team

 • You can start with 10 people and scale to hundreds.
 India's mature GCC ecosystem supports rapid growth across Bengaluru, Hyderabad, Pune, Chennai, and emerging Tier II cities.

-• GCCs accounted for 37% of all Grade A office leasing in India in 2025, which means infrastructure is purpose-built and ready for global operations.
+• GCCs now account for a substantial share of Grade A office leasing in India, which means the infrastructure is purpose-built and ready for global operations.

 See our detailed breakdown of the top GCC hubs in India to compare cities by talent, cost, and infrastructure.

-For companies exploring dedicated development teams, our guide on offshore development centers in India covers the ODC model in detail & build your offshore team in India.
+Exploring something smaller first?
+Our guide on offshore development centers in India covers the ODC model in detail.

 The operational case is straightforward.
 India gives you 24/7 coverage, built-in risk diversification, and a scaling path that doesn't slow you down.